 At the state level, Rebecca has been appointed to the State Literacy Team and The Reading Advisory Council.
 She also co-developed the Summer Academy for School Psychologists (SASP), which offered in-service training in Response to Intervention to school psychology practitioners from 2006-2009.
 Rebecca consults regularly with the Indiana Department of Education and works with schools directly in their efforts to implement Response to Intervention and other best practices, especially with regard to English learners.
 In 2007, the Bloomington Chamber of Commerce recognized the Academic Well-Check Program and awarded Rebecca the Leading Light Award.
 In 2009, she received the Excellence in Graduate Mentoring Award from the IU School of Education.
 Furthermore, Rebecca has been involved as a Board Member and Advisory Board Member of the Children's Organ Transplant Association since 2005.

-Publications (Highlighted names are current or former IU students, Bolded names are community partners)
+Publications (Highlighted names are current or former IU students, Bold names are community partners)

 Published in 2014 (or in press)